Little-Miss-Robot-dev/Little-Miss-Robot-SketchKit/README.md

 # Little Miss Robot SketchKit

 During the fixit friday we used the sketch developer kit to get started on our first sketch plugin.
-We built a small plugin to discover the possibilities and to get some of the batch work we do in sketch done in mear seconds.
+We built a small plugin to discover the possibilities and to get some of the batch work we do in sketch done in mere seconds.

 ## Reverse the order of your layers
-Very handy for quickly reversing the order of your layers, groups or the order of your artboards in the sketchfile.
+When you duplicate or copy a layer in sketch that layer will be stacked on top of the previous layers.
+For a form this would mean the first inputfield shows at the bottom of your layers and the submit at the top.
+With this small piece of code we're able to quickly reverse the layer depth order of all the selected layers.

 ![Reverse the order of your layers](https://raw.githubusercontent.com/Little-Miss-Robot/Little-Miss-Robot-SketchKit/master/img/re-order.gif)